drb/darkstrata-sdks/README.md

 - **Privacy-first**: Only a 5-character hash prefix is sent to our servers
 - **No credential exposure**: Your passwords never leave your system
 - **Batch processing**: Efficiently check multiple credentials
-- **Full type safety**: TypeScript types, Python type hints, and Rust's strong typing
+- **Full type safety**: TypeScript types, Python type hints, Rust's strong typing, and Go's static types

 ### Quick Example